MohamedAbed250/Phishing-URL-Detector/README.md

 The model and explanation layer use signals such as:

-- URL length
+- URL length: Measures the total length of the URL
-- Subdomain depth
+- Subdomain depth: Counts the number of subdomains; excessive subdomains may indicate phishing attempts.
-- HTTPS and SSL state
+- HTTPS and SSL state: Verifies whether the website uses HTTPS and has a valid SSL certificate
 - IP address usage
-- Hyphenated domains
+- Hyphenated domains: Identifies domains containing multiple hyphens
-- Redirect behavior
+- Redirect behaviour: Checks for excessive or suspicious URL redirects
-- DNS resolution
+- DNS resolution: Verifies that the domain resolves correctly through the Domain Name System (DNS)
 - Domain age and registration length
-- HTML link and form behavior
+- HTML link and form behaviour
-- Suspicious lexical patterns
+- Suspicious lexical patterns: Checks for unusual characters or keywords

 ## Machine Learning Notes